Dv5n/NanoShell/README.md

 > Make sure to don't use the file extension (e.g. `.java` or `.class`) because it will not work, use just the name of the file (e.g. `pluginload com.HappyCow.Plugins.ExamplePlugin`.

 ## Contribute
-If you want to contribute to NanoShell, fork the repo, do changes and create a pull request, if I like it, I will merge it into the main branch.
+If you'd like to contribute to NanoShell, fork the repository, make your changes, and submit a pull request.
+If I like the changes, I will merge them into the main branch.